IAsLu/Resume-Generator/README.md

 # 💼 Resume Generator (ASP.NET MVC)

 A web-based Resume Generator application built using ASP.NET MVC and SQL Server.
-This application allows users to create, preview, and download professional resumes بسهولة and quickly.
+This application allows users to create, preview, and download professional resumes quickly.

 ---